afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w7-notes.md

 - The entire simulation can be controlled with an **external client** which can be used to send cmds to the vehicle, record data and automatically execute scenarios for evaluating the performance of the car.

 - A modified version of CARLA is used for the purpose of this Specialization.
+  - Carla can be customized to create a specific scenario or environment

 ### Lesson 1 Supplementary Reading: Carla Overview - Self-Driving Car Simulation